Dnt-knw/iPhone-clone/README.md

 # iPhone-clone

-> Working clones of iPhone widgets
+> Remember what the iPhone was like in 2016

 ### ❗️ Important